alexkeizer/phd-y1-review/notes/Draft V2.md

 Now, although LLVM is a bit higher level than assembly, it's still low-level and, e.g., features unstructured control flow.
 The LLVM community realised that having more structure available would enable even more optimisations to be done purely locally (i.e., as peephole rewrites).
 Thus, MLIR (Multi Level Intermediate Representation) was born: a framework to define compiler IRs at various levels of abstraction.
 MLIR mandates that IRs are in SSA form, and takes care of syntactic overhead.
 We can instantiate the dialect with a specific set of operations, called a dialect.
 Generally, a copmiler IR is made up of a combination of such dialects.
 For this chapter, we shall focus on an IR that contains bitvector arithmetic (`arith` dialect) memory manipulations (`memref` and `ptr` dialects) and structured control flow (i.e., for and while loops, `scf` dialect).
 This is still fairly low level, but the use of structured control flow puts us just above the level of abstraction of LLVM IR.

 >[!TODO]
->- [ ] Tobias mentioned the [`ptr`](https://mlir.llvm.org/docs/Dialects/PtrOps/) dialect also, but the documentation for that dialect is rather sparse, and in particular doesn't mention it's operations?
-Tobias mentioned the difference is that memref has tensors and such, whereas pointer deals with raw pointers.
-I can't really see this in the memref docs, though, I wonder if it's something like memref contains the basic operations, but not the types, so there is `memref+tensor` or `memref+ptr`, i.e., `ptr` doesn't have operations because it's not meant to be used by itself?
+>* The ptr dialect upstream is only an initial version, see the [RFC](https://discourse.llvm.org/t/rfc-ptr-dialect-modularizing-ptr-ops-in-the-llvm-dialect/75142) for more details. ptr is meant to be used standalone.
+The semantics of the proposed ptr ops should be 1:1 taken from existing LLVM ops.
->- [ ] I wonder if there's a lowering from `memref`/`ptr` to LLVM IR that can clear this up
+>- [ ] Should I mention here that we ignore floating point?
+Probably

 ### Lean-MLIR Today

-Lean-mlir is a framework for modelling the *semantics* of MLIR dialect in Lean, developed by my research group [[@bhatVerifyingPeepholeRewriting2024]], focusing on the *pure* (i.e., side-effect-free) fragment of MLIR dialect.
+Lean-mlir is a framework for modelling the *semantics* of MLIR dialect in Lean, developed by my research group [[@bhatVerifyingPeepholeRewriting2024]], focusing on the *pure* (i.e., side-effect-free) fragment of MLIR dialects.

 In particular, lean-mlir currently has a model of just the bitvector arithmetic operations of LLVM IR, and a verified peephole rewriter that can apply a pure peephole rewrite (i.e., neither the program fragment being matched on nor the fragment being rewritten to contain side-effecting operations) and, assuming the local correctness of every rewrite, we've shown the rewriter preserves the global semantics.